Aoi Matsuri photo

 Because “I’ll wing it” is how you end up watching the parade from behind a street sign.

-• Pick your viewing zone first (Palace vs Shimogamo vs Kamigamo).
-The route is long, and Kyoto crowds don’t play.
+1. Pick your viewing zone first (Palace vs Shimogamo vs Kamigamo).

-• Want comfort?
+2. Want comfort?
 Buy paid viewing seats.
-Kyoto City Tourism Association offers them, and proceeds support preservation.

-• Check the update the day before.
-The official Kyoto travel site posts weather decisions.
+3. Check the update the day before.

 What to Wear at Aoi Matsuri

-• Light layers (sunny midday, cooler shade)
+• Light layers

-• Comfortable shoes (you will walk between viewing spots)
+• Comfortable shoes

 How to Get to Aoi Matsuri